Graffiti-splattered Berlin venue celebrates shabby-chic

 "It's really hip and stylish, a reflection of Berlin," said Victoria Schneider, a young German journalist from Cologne who was taking in the highlights of Berlin for the weekend.

-By day, revellers can sun themselves on a vast terrace looking over the river that is lit up in warm and flashy colors from the graffiti-covered lamps as dusk settles.
+By day, revellers can sun themselves on a vast terrace looking over the river that is lit up in warm and flashy colours from the graffiti-covered lamps as dusk settles.

 Or they can sweat off the alcohol from the night before in a sauna in a converted car, and get a massage.